 - (a) Disclosure Controls and Procedures.
-The Company's management, with the participation of the Company's Chief Financial Officer, has evaluated the effectiveness of the Company's disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act) as of the end of the fiscal period covered by this Quarterly Report on Form 10-Q. Based upon such evaluation, the Chief Executive Officer and Chief Financial Officer have concluded that, as of the end of such period, the Company's disclosure controls and procedures are effective. - (b) Internal Control Over Financial Reporting.
+The Company's management, with the participation of the Company's Chief Executive Officer and Chief Financial Officer, has evaluated the effectiveness of the Company's disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act) as of the end of the fiscal period covered by this Quarterly Report on Form 10-Q. Based upon such evaluation, the Chief Executive Officer and Chief Financial Officer have concluded that, as of the end of such period, the Company's disclosure controls and procedures are effective. - (b) Internal Control Over Financial Reporting.
 There have not been any changes in the Company's internal control over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) during the fiscal period covered by this Quarterly Report on Form 10-Q that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.

+Part II

-Part II Other information
+Other information

 - Item 1.
-On December 20, 2006, PharmAthene, Inc. ("PharmAthene") filed an action against the Company in the Court of Chancery in the State of Delaware, captioned PharmAthene, Inc. v.
+Legal Proceedings On December 20, 2006, PharmAthene, Inc. ("PharmAthene") filed an action against us in the Court of Chancery in the State of Delaware, captioned PharmAthene, Inc. v.
 SIGA Technologies, Inc., C.A.
-No. 2627-N. In its Complaint, PharmAthene asks the Court to order the Company to enter into a license agreement with PharmAthene with respect to SIGA-246, as well as issue a declaration that the Company is obliged to execute such a license agreement, and award damages resulting from the Company's supposed breach of that obligation.
-PharmAthene also alleges that the Company breached an obligation to negotiate such a license agreement in good faith, as well as seeks damages promissory estoppel and unjust enrichment based on supp enrichment based on supposed information, capital and assistance that PharmAthene allegedly provided to the Company during the negotiation process.
-On January 9, 2007, the Company filed a motion to dismiss the Complaint in its entirety for failure to state a claim upon which relief can be granted.
-The motion has been fully briefed and oral argument is currently scheduled for June 1, 2007.
-On January 19, 2007, PharmAthene served on the Company its first request for production of documents.
+No. 2627-N. In its Complaint, PharmAthene asks the Court to order the Company to enter into a license agreement with PharmAthene with respect to SIGA-246, as well as issue a declaration that we are obliged to execute such a license agreement, and award damages resulting from our supposed breach of that obligation.
+PharmAthene also alleges that we breached an obligation to negotiate such a license agreement in good faith, as well as seeks damages for promissory estoppel and unjust enrichment based on supposed information, capital and assistance that PharmAthene allegedly provided to us during the negotiation process.
+On January 9, 2007, we filed a motion to dismiss the Complaint in its entirety for failure to state a claim upon which relief can be granted.
 The Company moved to stay discovery on January 26, 2007 and this motion was granted on March 8, 2007.
-SIGA believes that the claims are without merit and plans to defend itself vigorously. - Item 1A.
-Risk Factors There were no material changes to Risk Factors disclosed in SIGA's 2006 Form 10-K. - Item 2.
+On January 16, 2008, the Court of Chancery denied our motion to dismiss and lifted the stay of discovery.
+Discovery is proceeding.
+The Company filed its answer to the Complaint on January 31, 2008.
+SIGA plans to defend itself vigorously. - Item 1A.
+Risk Factors There are no material changes to the Risk Factors disclosed in our Annual report on Form 10-K for the fiscal year ended December 31, 2007. - Item 2.
 Unregistered Sale of Equity Securities and Use of Proceeds None. - Item 3.
 Defaults upon Senior Securities None. - Item 4.
 Submission of Matters to a Vote of Security Holders None. - Item 5.
-Other Information None.

-Item 6.
-Exhibits

-- \ 31 Certification of Chief Executive Officer and Acting Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - \ 31 Certification of Chief Financial Officer and Acting Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - \ 32 Certification of Chief Executive Officer and Acting Chief Executive Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - \ 32 Certification of Chief Financial Officer and Acting Chief Executive Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - \ Filed herein
+Other Information None. - Item 6.
+Exhibits - 31.1 Certification of Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of Chief Financial Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification of Chief Executive Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 32.2 Certification of Chief Financial Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - Filed herein